quasarframework/quasar/docs/src/pages/start/umd.md

 * Please notice the `<!DOCTYPE html>` at the beginning of the document.
 Do not forget to add it, or else some browsers (notably Safari) will use some compatibility mode that breaks flex.
 * If you are using an RTL Quasar language pack (eg. Hebrew) then toggle the "RTL CSS support" above too!
 * Do NOT use self-closing tags, like `<q-icon ... />`.
 Instead, go with `<q-icon ...></q-icon>`.
+* Do NOT use the latest version of Vue in production.
+Instaed, use a specific version that you have tested during development.
+Example: `<script src="https://cdn.jsdelivr.net/npm/vue@3.2.31/dist/vue.global.prod.js"></script>`.
 :::

 ::: tip